KevCui/animepahe-dl/README.md

 <anime list in fzf>
 ```

-- By default, anime slug is stored in `./anime.list` file.
+- By default, anime slug/uuid is stored in `./anime.list` file.
 Download "One Punch Man" season 2 episode 3:

 ```bash
 $ ./animepahe-dl.sh -s 308f5756-6715-e404-998d-92f16b9d9858 -e 3
 ```

+Be aware that the value anime slug/uuid often changes, not permanent.

 - List "One Punch Man" season 2 all episodes: